eastoncalhoun/suffer/README.md

 ```

 # No more suffering!
-Results may vary, currently, specific version control is unsupported.
+Results may vary.
+Currently, specific version control is unsupported.
 I plan to work on that in the future at some point.

 ## License